 - Who is the “in whom” referring to there?
 Because in this person is hid all the treasures of wisdom and knowledge.
 In this person is the hidden treasure!

-- What is this preciousness that they see?
+- But what is this preciousness that they see?
 What is this wisdom and knowledge and understanding that they see is so important?
 We will see that at the end of this study.
+But so far we know it is related to the cross, the gospel.

-4. Let’s now look at the parable of the goodly pearl.
-What does it mean?
+Now let’s have a look at the parable of the goodly pearl.
+What does it all mean?

 - But what is the main difference?
-This person is looking for the pearl, is looking for Jesus.
+This person is looking for the pearl.
+He is looking for Jesus.

 - And when he finds what he is looking for, immediately he goes home and sells everything just to get that pearl of great price.

-5. In both parables, the person went home and sold everything they have.
-What does it mean to sell everything?
+However, in both parables, the person would go home and sell everything that they have.
+What does that mean to sell everything?

 - Philippians 3:7-8